 Automated Decision Making, Including Profiling and Information About How Decisions are Made, the Significance & Consequences.

 Claims handling is an information-led activity, and information assurance is fundamental to how CMA manages many of the challenges faced today.
 It is vital for maintaining client and subject confidence and for the efficient, effective, safe and secure conduct of services.
 Without robust information assurance governance and processes, there is a significant risk of compromise, potentially leading to the facilitation of crime, financial loss, damage to organisational reputation and consequently, a reduction in confidence.
-Having traded for 25+ years, we at CMA are understandably proud of our heritage and reputation particularly with regard to data reasonable & responsible use and safeguarding.
+Having traded for 25+ years, we at CMA are understandably proud of our heritage and reputation, particularly with regard to data reasonable & responsible use and safeguarding.

 The European Union General Data Protection Regulation (GDPR) requires companies offering products or services to European Union residents to adhere to a strict set of data privacy and security measures.
 Whilst CMA provides services to companies, as opposed to individuals the requirements apply equally to our business partners, such as your insurer.

 CMA has long embraced the Data Protection principles and takes Data Protection seriously.
-Since 2011, without obligation to do so, we have ensured ISO27001 compliance and held the accreditation.

 Information Security Framework